flexigpt/vscode-extension/README.md

     - Collect definitions, strip them and pass on, etc.
     - Diff collection from a git branch for review
   - Additional features:
-    - Support GPT Edit API.
-Add configuration and VSCode shortcuts support for it.
     - Support other models like: [Cohere](https://cohere.ai/), [AI21](https://docs.ai21.com/)

 ## Installation